umn-asr/iron_fixture_extractor/README.md

     for each record given to .extract
-      recursively resolve any association pre-loaded in the .association_cache [ActiveRecord] method add it to a set of records keyed by model name write each set of records as .yml fixtures to
+      recursively resolve any association pre-loaded in the .association_cache [ActiveRecord] method add it to a set of records keyed by model name write each set of records as a <model_name>.yml fixture file to test/fe_fixtures/<the :name specified to .extract>/

 The magic is all in the recursive usage of ActiveRecord::Base#association_cache.
 This means, that if you do something like: